 Does Brebeuf have a homework policy?

 Homework is dependent on individual classes.
-However, through our 8-day cycle schedule, students have two PRTs (or Personal Responsibility Time) each day, as well as the potential for break periods, which they use to complete homework during the school day.
-This helps Brebeuf students to manage their work load, as well as learn valuable time management skills.
+However, through our 8-day cycle schedule, students have two PRTs (or Personal Responsibility Times) each day, as well as the potential for break periods, which they may use to complete homework during the school day.
+This schedule was designed specifically to help Brebeuf students to manage their work load and learn valuable time management skills.

 Does Brebeuf offer support for students with special needs?